 The Preparatory Committee convened an expert panel comprising representatives from the users’ side for giving advice in its further work; the first meeting was held in September 2014.

 For preparing the appointment of the judges, candidates were given the opportunity to express their interest.
-Some 1.300 applications were received.
+In 2013, some 1.300 applications were received.
 On this basis, a list of several hundred candidates deemed eligible as legally or technically qualified judges was established.
-New appointment proceedings on a new basis are envisaged for late spring 2016.
+Considering the time lapsed since then, new appointment proceedings on a new basis are envisaged.
 In early 2015, the training of the future judges started in the training center in Budapest as foreseen in Article 19 UPCA for a first group of 19 judges.
 The training program comprises besides the training in Budapest internships with specialized patent courts in France, Germany, the Netherlands and the United Kingdom.
 At the outset, the majority of judges will act as part time judges.

 Special efforts are necessary for the development of the IT-structure since the Rules provide that documents should be lodged electronically, where possible.
 A prototype has been made available which allows to file various briefs in an infringement action as test case.

 As to the ratifications by the Member States, the first optimistic expectations of the EU Commission have by far not become reality.
 They had envisaged the 13 ratifications by November 2013 in order to have the first unitary patents registered in the first half of the year 2014.
-Until the end of 2014, Austria, France, Sweden, Belgium, Denmark and Malta have deposited their instruments of ratification.
-In the first half of 2015 Luxembourg as well as Portugal and in January 2016 Finland completed its ratification.
+Until the end of 2014, Austria, France, Sweden, Belgium, Denmark and Malta deposited their instruments of ratification.
+In 2015 Luxembourg as well as Portugal, in 2016 Finland, Bulgaria as well as the Netherlands, in 2017 Italy, Estonia as well as Lithuania, and in January 2018 Latvia completed the ratification.

 It remains to be seen whether and how the Commission will try to influence the states which have so far not made any preparations for ratifying the Agreement.
 Participating in enhanced cooperation may be considered as an obligation to implement enhanced cooperation implying the ratification of the UPCA.
 Thus, not ratifying may be treated as a violation of a treaty obligation.

 The signatory states of the UPCA have to aim at a speedy ratification of the Agreement.
 Besides that, they have to do some preparatory work within their own area.
 The states hosting sections of the central division, local divisions or regional divisions have to provide in particular appropriate buildings with their facilities and the administrative staff.
 Paris, London and Munich will host sections of the central division as well as local divisions.
-At the present state of the preparations, the planning in Germany is performed separately by the Federal Republic and the Bavarian state.
-The Federal Republic plans to accommodate the section of the central division as a kind of subtenant in the building of the Federal Patent Court at Munich’s outskirts.
+The planning in Germany was performed separately by the Federal Republic and the Bavarian state.
+The Federal Republic plans to accommodate the section of the central division as a kind of subtenant in the building of the Federal Patent Court at Munich’s southern outskirts.

-By contrast the Bavarian state is looking downtown for accommodation for the local division.
+By contrast the Bavarian state has chosen a somewhat more central accommodation for the Munich local division in the North of downtown.
 This course of action is neither commensurate with the importance of the Court nor can it meet functional and financial requirements.
-Considering that a completely new procedure is going to be established, it might be expected that at least at the same seat in Munich the preconditions for a harmonized administrative handling of the cases are created.
+Considering that a completely new procedure is going to be established, it might have been expected that at least at the same seat in Munich the preconditions for a harmonized administrative handling of the cases are created.
 It does not seem very economical to provide the necessary staff and to develop the IT-structures for two divisions of the same court at two different locations.
 The judges concerned may be forced to work at three different locations when appointed as part-time judges of the UPC.

 Requests for unitary effect may be filed for all European patents granted after entry into force of the UPCA.
 Therefore, after that entry into force, the applicant has to make speedy decisions as to which of the available alternatives to choose.
 He has to balance which routes imply which advantages and disadvantages.